krisbolton/blog-staging/_posts/2022-07-22-why-the-background-is-peach.markdown

 ## Colour Choices

-The ten colours are distinct and designed for black text:
+The ten colours discussed in the research article are distinct and designed for black text:

 <table class="styled-table">
     <thead>